BWStearns/WhereTheHellIsFios/README.md

 The exact call was of the form: musthavefios.verizon.com/default.aspx?region=nyc

+###Disclaimer on Data
+Not entirely sure if this is all buildings wired for FiOS in those areas, it really seems too skimpy a list but that's all the info that the maps on musthavefios had in them.

 ###Why/How?

 So yeah.
 Last night I spoke with a lovely verizon rep (no, really she was extremely nice) with whom I was a little more curt than courtesy should allow.
 She informed me that the network was adding *no* new addresses "through 2015", now that phrasing is a bit ambiguous, but I took it as the worst meaning that I have 0 hope of having decent internet speeds until 2016, so I wanted to see where exactly I would have to move if I wanted faster internet and began looking through their marketing sites for detailed availability data.
 First I looked at the XHR data on their "Is FiOS available?" page.
 This turned out to be a dead end.
 The address format looks like this (urlencoded, also changed address):